-Fraud is often defined as a wrongful deception that is intended to cause financial or personal gain, however fraud is notoriously difficult to prove.
-Thus, this begs the question what is the standard of proof required to establish fraud?
+Fraud is often defined as a wrongful deception intended to cause financial or personal gain.
+However, fraud is notoriously difficult to prove.
+Thus, this begs the question: What is the standard of proof required to establish fraud?
 Interestingly, Malaysia has had a colourful experience in the development of this area of law.

 In one way or another, human beings, being one of the most social animals, are met with one type of decision which would determine their next course of action every single day — to believe or not to believe.
 Philosophers, young and old, have since the dawn of time debated on this particular issue: Is it in our nature to deceive others?
 As such, governments in every corner of the world have considered this debate in establishing their legal systems.

 In this article, the author wishes to map out the development of Malaysian laws pertaining to one type of deceit: Fraud — specifically, matters relating to the standard of proof when it comes to civil fraud.
 This is not a relatively new area of discussion, but so long as fraud exists, as it is the case today, the author is of the opinion that it remains relevant and may benefit members of the legal world and laypersons alike.